Information and inspiration for thought-leaders in mental wellness and education

 A variety of federal and local funding can help districts bring the power of Kognito’s experiential learning to their schools.
 Here is an overview of our Funding Guide where we share specific funding sources that can be used for Kognito’s PK-12 simulations.

 International Women’s Day is a day dedicated to celebrating the social, political, cultural, and historical achievements of women.
 We asked the Kognito team to share how and why they strive to break the bias and support the movement of creating a completely equal society.
 Here is what they had to say.

 Using the right gender pronouns is important to fostering an inclusive, respectful relationship or community.
-Rosalie M. Rodriguez, Senior Associate Dean of Students for Diversity, Equity & Inclusion, Director of the Butler Center, Colorado College, and a member of the Kognito DEI Advisory Group spoke with us about the importance of gender pronouns to inform this post.
+Rosalie M. Rodriguez, Senior Associate Dean of Students for Equity & Inclusion, Director of the Butler Center, Colorado College, and a member of the Kognito Advisory Group for Inclusion and Belonging spoke with us about the importance of gender pronouns to inform this post.

 Our new suite, Mental Health & Well-being, takes a whole child approach to building awareness, knowledge, and skills around emotional and mental wellness, including scenarios where adolescents learn to identify signs of trauma or distress.
 Learn more about this suite uniquely designed for educators, students and parents/caregivers.

 We recently had an illuminating session with a few of our key clients to spotlight their Kognito success stories and how they are leveraging virtual simulation to change lives.
 Here’s a brief summary of what we heard about why they chose Kognito, what they’ve achieved, and factors that have contributed to their success.